Uganda: Post-Conflict Transformation

 (ACHO 1000 / 3 credits/ 45 class hours)

 Emphasis on introductory speaking and comprehension skills through classroom and field instruction.
 Formal instruction is augmented by language practice with host families during the homestay.

 (ANTH 3500 / 3 credits / 45 class hours)

 This is a qualitative research design course designed to provide an overview of methodological field study approaches within the local cultural context, affording students the tools necessary to conduct field research in Uganda.
 The course is designed with three main objectives.
-First, the course addresses the various methodologies and techniques required to carry out the Independent Study Project.
-Issues including ethical considerations, observation strategies, interviewing techniques and designing and writing a manuscript are discussed to prepare students for the ISP course.
-Secondly, the course addresses Human Subjects Review process and its role in primary field research.
-In addition to detailing the processes and parameters of research ethics, we will focus on issues of Internally Displaced People (IDP) and refugee camps and seeks to reverse the gaze back to ourselves to be more self-conscious of our position in such spaces.
+First, the course addresses the various methodologies and techniques required to carry out the Independent Study Project (ISP).
+Issues including ethical considerations, observation strategies, interviewing techniques, and designing and writing a manuscript are discussed to prepare students for the ISP.
+Second, the course addresses the World Learning/SIT Human Subjects Review process and its role in primary field research.
+In addition to detailing the processes and parameters of research ethics, the course focuses on issues of Internally Displaced People (IDP) and refugee camps and seeks to reverse the gaze back to the observer so he or she will be more self-conscious of his or her position in such spaces.
 Lectures and discussions analyze the manner in which these communities are addressing community building and reconciliation with the intention of providing students with tools and techniques to work with people in post-conflict zones.
-The third objective of the seminar seeks to address the emotional and psychological impact of working and learning in post-conflict communities.
+Third, the seminar seeks to address the emotional and psychological impact of working and learning in post-conflict communities.
 As a result, additional time is allotted to this course to provide students with ample opportunities to be briefed and debriefed for refugee and IDP camp visits, and to allow sessions for students to actively process their experiences.

 Independent Study Project - syllabus (PDF)